Net Worth

 Summary

-So there you have it, our overview of the the singles and doubles tournaments that helped professional tennis player Jim Thomas achieve his net worth.
+So there you have it, our overview of the singles and doubles tournaments that helped professional tennis player Jim Thomas achieve his net worth.

 Since his retirement in 2008, little has been reported about his life and activities, with the former pro preferring to keep a low profile.